TBD54566975/web5-js/.changeset/healthy-bottles-dress.md

 "@web5/credentials": patch
 ---

-Update jwt verify for did:dht and status list credentials

 ## Summary:
 This patch updates the JWT verification logic for did:dht and adds support for status list credentials.